snamiki1212/flipper-plugin-redux-debugger/README.md

 ## Acknowledgement

 This plugin is forked from [jk-gan/flipper-plugin-redux-debugger](https://github.com/jk-gan/flipper-plugin-redux-debugger).
-Please read original README for understanding features.
+Please read original README to understand.

 ## LICENSE